 When it comes to biking on busy roads, make sure your child knows to stay in the designated bike lane or to ride as close to the right-hand side of the road as possible if there is no bike lane available.
 They should also be aware of cars in their vicinity and be cautious when turning or changing lanes.

 In inclement weather, it’s important to ensure that your child has the appropriate clothing and equipment.
 This includes a waterproof jacket, pants, and gloves, as well as lights for their bike and reflective gear.
-Teach them to ride slower and to be extra cautious in wet or icy conditions.
+Teach your bike rider to go slower and to be extra cautious in wet or icy conditions.

 While accidents and emergencies are not something anyone wants to think about, they are a possibility when biking.
 In the next section, we’ll discuss how to prepare for and handle these situations.